-Not only are tape-in extensions a breeze to install, it is even simpler to remove them.
-All you need to do is locate all the tapes and gently pull on each one to take it off.
+Not only are tape-in extensions a breeze to install, but it is also even simpler to remove them.
+All you need to do is locate all the tapes and gently pull on each one to take them off.
 The only thing to keep in mind is not to be too aggressive because that can damage your strands and tapes.
 A gentle tug should be enough.
-After you have removed the tapes, store them for future use and wash your hair to remove any tape residue.
+After you have removed the tapes, store them for future use, and wash your hair to remove any tape residue.
 It’s as simple as that!

 Harmless to Your Hair